-Training: All staff will receive the appropriate level of training to be confident and competent when working with children and being able to recognise and respond to safeguarding concerns.
-This will include recognising the impact of trauma on children and young people, how we can promote welfare and where to go to get help and advice.
+Training: All staff will receive the appropriate level of training to be confident and competent when working with children and being able to recognise and respond to safeguarding concerns

-All staff will be required to undertake Safeguarding Children and Adults Awareness learning every 3 years to ensure an understanding of abuse, how we can promote welfare and where to go to get help and advice.
+All staff will be required to undertake the Safeguarding Children and Adults Awareness e-learning every 3 years to ensure an understanding of abuse, how we can promote welfare and where to go to get help and advice.
 It is the responsibility of the line manager to ensure this training happens.
 Basic Safeguarding Training will be offered on the 'Member Training Programme' for all councillors.

 New Starters will have an introduction to the safeguarding policy and procedures through their induction process.
-Those staff who are more likely to come into contact with children will be required to undertake more in-depth Safeguarding Children training every 3 years.
+Those staff who are more likely to come into contact with children will be required to undertake Lancashire's Level 2 Safeguarding Children training every 3 years.